firepress-org/Ghost-Theme_Assets/professional-services/martine-nadal/post_and_page/my-first-article.md

-If you plan to publish content you may want to use the blog function out of your website.
-Here a some examples of what you can do.
+If you plan to publish content, you may want to use the blog function out of your website.
+Here some examples of what you can do.
 Let's start!

 ### Formatting your content

-Markdown is a very simple formatting syntax for you content.
-Think about the looks these elements: headers, bold, bulleted lists, link, inserting a picture, etc. It was originally designed to be an easy alternative to HTML.
+Markdown is a very simple formatting syntax for your content.
+Think about the looks these elements: headers, bold, bulleted lists, links, inserting a picture, etc. It was originally designed to be an easy alternative to HTML.
 It allows everyone to publish web pages with no HTML experience.

 ### Bold, italic